Reciprocity By Country Search

 (B) The construction of a person's name can also vary.
 The first name is always the person's given name.
 The second name is always the person's father's name, and it should be the same for brothers and sisters.
 If a third name is used, it can be either the person's grandfather's name or the person's family name.
 Some people use four names, i.e. given name, father's name, grandfather's name and family name.

 (C) The word "bin" (meaning "son of") can be used or not without changing the person's identity.

 (D) Titles such as "Shaikh" or "Sayed" are used in some documents but are not actually part of the person's name.

 Police, Court, Prison Records

-Available.
-To obtain a Bahraini GOOD CONDUCT CERTIFICATE, write to: General Directorate of Criminal Investigation (CID), P.O.
+- Procedure for Obtaining: Write to: General Directorate of Criminal Investigation (CID), P.O.
 Box 26698, Manama, State of Bahrain.
 The letter should contain a request for an application for a "Good Conduct Certificate" (Form PS/CID/6) with a statement explaining that the certificate is needed for immigration.
 Applicants should complete and return it to the CID at the above address along with the following:

 - Two matte (i.e., non-glossy) photographs;

 - A photocopy of the first four pages of the applicant's passport;(where all the biographic data is mentioned)

 - A photocopy of all previous Bahraini residence permits;